raynelfss/red-queen/CONTRIBUTING.md

 containing the directory of the python file that will be run with pytest should be added to `.github/workflows/main.yml`.
 This step should call on our custom action `changed-benchmark` which will detect any changed made to any benchmark of a specific type.
 This action uses [changed-files](https://github.com/tj-actions/changed-files).
+You must also select a default benchmark `<selected-def-bench>` to run in case a change is made to an `__init__.py` file without changing any benchmarks.
-It should follow the format below:
+Your step should follow the format below:

 ```yml
     - name: Run changed <new_category> benchmarks